Search & SEO //

 Do private search engines like DuckDuckGo give worse results?

 DuckDuckGo’s results have improved significantly and pull from Bing’s index plus over 400 other sources.
 For everyday searches (restaurants, weather, general knowledge), most users won’t notice a meaningful quality gap.
 Where DuckDuckGo falls short is on highly localized queries and some long-tail searches where Google’s massive personalization data gives it an edge.
-Brave Search, which runs its own independent index with 1.87 billion monthly queries, has closed this gap faster than DuckDuckGo.
+Brave Search, which runs its own independent index of 40 billion pages and handles over 1.6 billion queries per month, has closed this gap faster than DuckDuckGo.

 Are AI search engines like Perplexity and ChatGPT replacing Google?